-VIDEO AND MOTION GRAPHICS-DIGITAL FILM-MAKING MINOR
+DIGITAL FILM-MAKING MINOR, VIDEO AND MOTION GRAPHICS

 This minor enables students interested in film to obtain the necessary background in digital production and film-making.
 Students will also learn the terminology, the process and the theory of the film-making business using current digital technology.
-Students seeking a minor in Digital Film-making, but who are not Video and Motion Graphics or Media Design majors, or those students who have not yet taken the listed courses, must complete five courses and recommended prerequisites.
-By completing these pre-requisite courses, students will be better prepared for the successful completion of the Digital Film-making minor.
+Students seeking a minor in Digital Film-making, but who are not Video and Motion Graphics or Media Design majors, or those students who have not yet taken the listed courses, must complete five courses and recommended pre-requisites.
+By completing these pre-requisites courses, students will be better prepared for the successful completion of the Digital Film-making minor.
+Note: Students will be held to all course prerequisites.